-There are several different manufacturing processes to choose from when you are creating a product that requires moulded plastic parts.
+There are several different manufacturing processes such as moulding plastic to choose from when you are creating a product that requires moulded plastic parts.
 Depending on what it is that you want to produce, the two most popular processes are plastic injection moulding and blow moulding plastic, they are both used to help to produce high quality, cost effective plastic parts.

 We have put together a quick guide that looks at the differences between these two processes: